eurobench/eurobench_protocol/README.md

     * check the change of parameters, as mentioned in [this post](https://github.com/dzhvansky/pepato/issues/1#issuecomment-685111620)
     * asked to have an explicit naming of the input files.
   * Request to create public repo as well (or maintain it private?)
-  * yaml file to be created.
+  * yaml file to be finished.

 ### Not (really) started